PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 #### 4.1.1.
 Template Creation:

-- **Template Management**: Allow
+- **Template Management**: Allow the user to create and organize his battle mechanics templates.
-  - Creating a template:
+  - Creating a template: Allow the user to create a new template.
-  - Modifying a template:
+  - Modifying a template: Allow the user to load a template which already exist.
-  - Deleting a template:
+  - Deleting a template: Allow the user to delete a template which already exist.

-- **Setting up Battle System**:
+- **Setting up Battle System**: Allow the user to set up the rules of its battle system and detail how they work.
-  - Choosing Characters:
+  - Choosing Characters: Help the user select the characters which will be used for the battle system.
-  - Choosing Stats:
+  - Choosing Stats: Help the user select the stats which will be used for the battle system.

 - **RPG Style**: Allow the user to choose what kind of RPG style he want for his battle system.